-You can also show your support by attending Danspace Project's annual spring Gala honoring outstanding members of our cultural and artistic community and featuring stellar, star-studded performances.
-If you have any questions about supporting Danspace please contact Peggy Cheng at (212) 674-3838 or email@example.com
+You can also show your support by attending Danspace Project's annual spring Gala honoring outstanding members of the cultural and artistic community and featuring stellar, star-studded performances.
+If you have any questions about supporting Danspace through the Gala, other patron programs, or sponsorship opportunities, please contact Peggy Cheng at (212) 674-3838 or firstname.lastname@example.org

 Photo: Merce Cunningham, Cynthia Mayeda, Harvey

 Lichtenstein and Elizabeth Streb at the 2009